allenai/natural-instructions/tasks/README.md

 `task287_casehold_legal_incorrect_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options | Legal , Incorrect Answer Generation
 `task290_TELLMYWHY_question_answerability` | Given a story and a question, decide whether or not the question is answerable | Classification
-`task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation `task302_record_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
+`task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation `task302_record_classification` | Given a passage and a question, classify the answer to the question based on the options | Classification
 `task303_record_incorrect_answer_generation` | Given a passage and a question, write an incorrect answer for the question | Incorrect Answer Generation
+`task339_record_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation